tianzehu/PA-and-Section-Writeups/PA3-ExhaustingPastries-Writeup/README.md

 ```
 ERROR: Incorrect price input
 ERROR: Incorrect price input
-Baguette: 240
-Blank Pastry: 0
-Cheese Cake: 248
-Chocolate Cake: 873
+Baguette costs $240
+Blank Pastry costs $0
+Cheese Cake costs $248
+Chocolate Cake costs $873

+Can buy Blank Pastry for $0
+Can buy Baguette for $240
+Can buy Cheese Cake for $248

 The max number of unique pastries that can be bought with $300 is: 2

 ```

 Notice the two error print outs.
-First error because the 'Chocolate Cake' pastry has a 'z' in it, and second error because the 'Blank Pastry' is of length 0
+First error because the 'Chocolate Cake' pastry has a 'z' in it, and second error because the 'Blank Pastry' is of length 0.

+Also notice that the lines containing the pastry costs are listed in alphabetical order by the name of each pastry.
+The lines which show each unique pastry that can be bought are listed by in ascending order by price instead.

 ### Example 2
 Given the following input file: